sunnidunni/video-downloader-with-transcript/readme.md

 ## FastAPI Video Downloader Documentation

-Welcome to the API documentation for the **Video Downloader API**.
+This is the API documentation for the **Video Downloader API**.
 This FastAPI service allows users to download videos from various platforms by providing a URL.
-Below is a step-by-step guide to help you use the API effectively.
+Below is a guide to using the API.

 ---